 Analysis of critical success factors

 This method allowed Mike to analyze critical success factors to decide which market segment is the most attractive to him.
 Mike made a more analytical and less emotional decision.
-The method allowed Mike to exclude factors such as prestige, ambition and belonging to a selected group of people from the analysis.
+The method allowed Mike to exclude factors such as prestige, ambition, and the feeling of belonging to a selected group of people.

-If you have several options when deciding on a business idea and looking for a niche market you could enter, you can use this method of analyzing critical success factors:
+When you have several options to choose from when deciding on a business idea and looking for a niche market you could enter, you can use this method of analyzing critical success factors:

 - Choose critical success factors.